Stakedllc/YIPs/YIPS/yip-dYdX_liquidation_opportunity.md

 ## Yield Evaluation
 <!--The potential added value for extra yield generation.
 Historical data should be provided.
 The process used to evaluate the yield potential should be detailed here.-->
 The 5% premium is clearly a yield-boosting opportunity.
-Next step - identify historical data around size of opportunities to liquidate.
-Plus take into account gas-wars.
+[Historical data](https://docs.google.com/spreadsheets/d/1B13YheapGlqJ4ij1030kdQ2MfA4iy9d41PoLP1Q_OQU/edit?usp=sharing) previously pulled by [Devan](@dpurhar27).
+More to-do here.

 ## Risk Evaluation
 <!--The potential or attached risk that should be considered for this proposal.
 Historical data should be provided.
 The process used to evaluate the risks should be detailed here.-->